How to Use Highlighter All Over – 5 New Ways You Have to Try!

-Aside from the normal uses of highlighter that we all know about – highlighting the cheek bone, brow bone, above the brow on the forehead, middle of the nose, tip of the nose, cupid’s bow, and chin – today I will share 5 different ways that you can use highlighter!
+Aside from the normal uses of highlighter that we all know about – highlighting the cheek bone, brow bone, above the brow on the forehead, middle of the nose, tip of the nose, cupid’s bow, and chin – today I will share 5 unexpected ways you can apply highlighter!

 So without further ado, let’s get started!